malkhalil-luc/cs313413f25p2/README.txt

       TODO which of the two lists performs better as the size increases?

             At random access ArrayList.
-            At Add and Remove LinkedList.
+            At Add and Remove LinkedList head and tail.